WebDev

 }

-throw new CarsApiError(response.message, response.status);
+throw new CarsApiError('Cars API error', response.status);

-catchError((error: Error) => {
+catchError((error) => {

 this.logger.error(error);